 Can smoking affect my dental implants?

 Yes, smoking can negatively impact the success of dental implants.
-It’s best to avoid smoking to ensure optimal healing and implant stability.
+It is best to avoid smoking to ensure optimal healing and implant stability.